 Do I need coverage for non-emergency medical expenses?

-If you will be travelling for several months (or more), and you know you’ll be gone long enough to warrant more routine medical services, like a check-up or a dental cleaning, you’ll need something more comprehensive than what you have through your credit card, since typically, regular travel insurance does not cover non-emergency scenarios.
+If you will be traveling for several months (or more), and you know you’ll be gone long enough to warrant more routine medical services, like a check-up or a dental cleaning, you’ll need something more comprehensive than what you have through your credit card, since typically, regular travel insurance does not cover non-emergency scenarios.

 Ask your insurer: Is this policy for emergencies only, or does it include benefits for routine visits to the doctor or dentist?